To help you protect online privacy from surveillance, I have provided some tips. Online Privacy is very important. Let’s

 Don’t use the Loyalty cards given by stores

 Safety tips when you are using a public computer

-There are certain rules who should follow when you are using the public computer.
+There are certain rules you should follow when you are using a public computer.
 Let’s see those to protect our privacy.

 Don’t save your login details